schoi1337/schoi1337.github.io/_posts/2025-04-27-How I Built My CyberSecurity Portfolio Blog From Scratch.md

 - Renames files to the `YYYY-MM-DD-title.md` format.
 - Automatically categorizes posts.

-A more detailed breakdown of this automation process will be published in a separate post.
+A more detailed breakdown of this automation process can be found [here](/projects/2025/05/09/Automating-My-Writeup-Workflow-with-Writeup-Formatter.html).

 ## What I Learned